Sheepolution/how-to-love/book/chapter3.md

 ```

-Inside the parantheses of the function we can put what we call *parameters*.
+Inside the parentheses of the function we can put what we call *parameters*.
 Parameters are temporary variables that only exist inside the function.
 In this case we place the parameter `num`.
 And now we can use `num` like any other variable.

 We execute our function multiple times, each time with a different number.
 And thus each time we print the same sentence, but with a different number.
-The number we put inside the parantheses is what we call an argument.
+The number we put inside the parentheses is what we call an argument.
 So in the first function-call, we *pass* the *argument* 15 to the *parameter* `num`.

 At the end of our code we print `num`, outside of our function.
 This gives us `nil`.
 This means that num has no value.
 It's not a number, or string, or function.
 It's nothing.
 Because like I said before, parameters are variables that are only available inside the function.